PaymanAI/langman-examples/README.md

 - `server.ts`: Main server file with API endpoints
 - `graph.ts`: Defines the Langgraph workflow
 - `tools.ts`: Contains the Payman task creation tool
-- `model.ts`: Configures the language model (not shown in the provided code)
+- `model.ts`: Configures the language model (currently using OpenAI, feel free to use others like Anthropics, etc.)

 ## Contributing